Nkwanta South NCCE organises quiz competition for Senior High Schools | Ghana News Agency

 Credit Daniel Agbesi Latsu

-The competition aimed at testing the students understanding of the 1992 Constitution, Civic issues, governance, among others.
+The competition was aimed at testing the understanding of the students on the 1992 Constitution, Civic issues, governance, among others.

-Speaking at the programme at Nkwanta, Mr. Robert Kwesi Boame, the Oti Regional Director of NCCE, asked the students to take keen interest in the study of the 1992 Constitution to deepen their understanding of the Civic issues.
+Speaking at the programme at Nkwanta in the Nkwanta South Municipality of the Oti Region, Mr. Robert Kwesi Boame, the Oti Regional Director of NCCE, asked the students to take keen interest in the study of the 1992 Constitution to deepen their understanding of the Civic issues.

-He said, understanding of the Constitution would empower them to defend it effectively against all forms of abuse and violations, and also equip them with knowledge of the rules, demands and ethics of democratic party politics.
+He said understanding of the Constitution would empower them to defend it effectively against all forms of abuse and violations, know the rules, demands and ethics of democratic party politics.

 The Regional Director also advised the students to study hard and come out with flying colours.